asiannasekai/ColorMe/chromasonic/NOTTINGHAM_INTEGRATION.md

 - ✅ Code comments - Comprehensive docstrings
 - ✅ Example script - Interactive demo

-## 🎉 Summary

-The Nottingham dataset integration is **complete and production-ready**.
-Models can now train on real folk music, producing significantly better melodic output than synthetic random walks.

 **To start training with real music:**